Table of Contents

 You don’t need to live somewhere for 1 year to get a feel for it.
 It doesn’t take long to figure out the pros and cons.
-The pros of living in Romania is that it’s central, low cost of living, relatively safe and fast internet.
+The pros of living in Romania are that it’s central, low cost of living is relatively safe and has fast internet.

 The cons?
 English isn’t always spoken.

-Some other cons of living in Bucharest include not too many healthy dining options, lack of a strong emigrants community.
+Some other cons of living in Bucharest include not too many healthy dining options, and the lack of a strong emigrants community.

 One of the huge pros of living in Romania is that the kids can have a better childhood in Romania.
 They have the opportunity to entertain themselves with their own imagination.
 It’s not about socially constructed play dates and parent-driven, kid-friendly activities.
 For children, the magic of childhood is the self-discovery that occurs at that happy crossroads of minimal supervision and the freedom to explore.
 By and large, it’s still safe enough for kids to discover life on their own in Romania.
 It’s not for nothing that Romanian children were found to be the happiest in the world.